fjagugar/compose-console/README.md

  - Make sure you have ruby installed in your system
  - Clone the repository
+ - Run `bundle install --without development` for installing the required dependencies
  - Add `bin/compose-console` to your PATH
  - You are ready to go!!